open-telemetry/opentelemetry.io/content/en/docs/languages/java/configuration.md

 available [configuration options](/docs/languages/sdk-configuration/).
 For conformance details, see the
 [compliance matrix](https://github.com/open-telemetry/opentelemetry-specification/blob/main/spec-compliance-matrix.md).

+These configuration options apply not only when using the [Java agent](/docs/zero-code/java/agent/), but also for all other uses of the SDK.

 {{% alert title="System Properties and Environment Variables" color="info" %}}
 Any setting configurable with a system property can also be configured with an